West of England Sport Trust (Wesport)

 • Partnership: Managed jointly with Somerset Activity & Sports Partnership (SASP) and funded by the Office of the Police and Crime Commissioner

-• Recent Impact: 18 organizations funded in 2024-25 funding cycle; 10 projects supported in 2021
+• Recent Impact: Multiple organisations funded in recent cycles (18 organisations in one recent cycle; 10 projects supported in 2021)

 Green Social Prescribing Grants Scheme